Reinforcement Re-ranking with 2D Grid-based Recommendation Panels: Abstract

 \section{Abstract}

-Modern recommender systems usually present items as one-dimensional ranking list.
-Recently there is a trend in e-commerce that the recommended items are organized as two-dimensional grid-based panels where users can view the items in both vertical and horizontal directions.
+Modern recommender systems usually present items as a streaming, one-dimensional ranking list.
+Recently there is a trend in e-commerce that the recommended items are organized grid-based panels with two dimensions where users can view the items in both vertical and horizontal directions.
 Presenting items in grid-based result panels poses new challenges to recommender systems because existing models are all designed to output sequential lists while the slots in a grid-based panel have no explicit order.
 Directly converting the item rankings into grids (e.g., pre-defining an order on the slots) overlooks the user-specific behavioral patterns on grid-based panels and inevitably hurts the user experiences.
 To address this issue, we propose a novel Markov decision process (MDP) to place the items in 2D grid-based result panels at the final re-ranking stage of the recommender systems.
 The model, referred to as Panel-MDP, takes an initial item ranking from the early stages as the input.
-Then, it defines \emph{the MDP discrete time steps as the ranks in the initial ranking list, and the actions as the slots in the grid-based panels, plus a NULL action}.
-At each time step, Panel-MDP sequentially takes an action of selecting one slot for placing an item of the initial ranking list, or discarding the item if NULL action is selected.
-The process is continued until all of the slots are filled.
-The reinforcement learning algorithm of DQN is employed to implement and learn the parameters in the Panel-MDP.
-Experiments on a dataset collected from a widely-used e-commerce app demonstrated the superiority of Panel-MDP in terms of recommending 2D grid-based result panels.
+Then, it defines \emph{the MDP discrete time steps as the ranks in the initial ranking list, and the actions as the prediction of the user-item preference and the selection of the slots}.
+At each time step, Panel-MDP sequentially executes two sub-actions: first deciding whether the current item in the initial ranking list is preferred by the user; then selecting a slot for placing the item if preferred, or skipping the item otherwise.
+The process is continued until all of the panel slots are filled.
+The reinforcement learning algorithm of PPO is employed to implement and learn the parameters in the Panel-MDP.
+Simulation and experiments on a dataset collected from a widely-used e-commerce app demonstrated the superiority of Panel-MDP in terms of recommending 2D grid-based result panels.